Cultural competence in healthcare: Definitions

 Cultural competence is a practice of values and attitudes that aims to optimize the healthcare experience of patients with cross cultural backgrounds.
-Essential elements that enable organizations to become culturally competent include valuing diversity, having the capacity for cultural self-assessment, being conscious of the dynamics inherent when cultures interact, having institutionalized cultural knowledge, and having developed adaptations to service delivery reflecting an understanding of cultural diversity.
+This also includes the ability to respect, acknowledge, and appreciate the preferences, values, and expressed needs of the patient specifically in this healthcare context.
+Essential elements that enable organizations to become culturally competent include promoting diversity, being conscious of the dynamics inherent when cultures interact, having institutionalized cultural knowledge, and having developed adaptations to service delivery reflecting an understanding of cultural diversity.
 By definition, diversity includes differences in race, ethnicity, age, gender, size, religion, sexual orientation, and physical and mental ability.
-Accordingly, organizations should include these considerations in all aspects of policy making, administration, practice, and service delivery.
+Bringing these factors into consideration in policy making, administration, practice and service delivery is part achieving culturally congruent healthcare.

 Cultural competence involves more than having sensitivity or awareness of cultures.
 It necessitates an active process of learning and developing skills to engage effectively in cross-cultural situations and re-evaluating these skills over time.
+Some of the skills that are necessary are the ability to identify solutions and to resolve differences that reduce interference from various cultural factors.
 Cultural competence is often used interchangeably with the term cultural competency.
 Multicultural competency is a more encompassing term that includes the ability to function effectively in cross-cultural interactions with a wide range of different cultural groups.
 Acquiring cultural competence is a continuous process.

 Other terms relating to cultural competence include cultural responsiveness, cultural humility, cultural intelligence, and cultural safety.
-Cultural responsiveness involves recognizing the unique cultural identity of each client and exploring the differences as well as being open to valuing clients’ knowledge and expertise.
-Cultural humility is the process by which providers participate in the process of self-reflection and self-critique devoted to being life-long learners or practitioners to further address power differences between professionals and clients and a commitment to respect the clients’ values.
+Cultural responsiveness involves recognizing the unique cultural identity of each client and exploring the differences as well as being open to valuing clients' knowledge and expertise.
+Cultural humility is the process by which providers participate in the process of self-reflection and self-critique devoted to being life-long learners or practitioners to further address power differences between professionals and clients and a commitment to respect the clients' values.
 Cultural intelligence relies on cultural metacognition (knowledge of your own attitudes and values) and encompasses the ability to interact effectively with culturally different clients.
 Cultural safety relates to the assumptions of power held by health providers of particular groups of people that have been historically marginalized.
 Providers must recognize their own beliefs, attitudes, and culture to foster a safe, trusting, and respectful experience for their clients to encourage trust and empowerment.

+Core elements of cultural competence

+Paul Pedersen, a pioneer in multicultural competence, developed a framework for culturally competent practices that considered three key factors: awareness, knowledge, and skills.